Graduate Theological Union

 Instructor: Farina (DSPT), Yuen (GTU)

-Location and Time: DSPT: 1, Th 12:40PM-03:30PM
+Location and Time: DSPT: 1, TH 12:40PM-03:30PM

-Christianity, Islam, Judaism, and Buddhism in order to discover the way these notions can inform universal human rights discourse.
+This seminar course will explore concepts of justice in several world religions, including Christianity, Islam, Judaism, and Buddhism in order to discover the way these notions can inform universal human rights discourse.
 We will investigate how philosophical and religious teachings, especially in cultural contexts, such as Confucianism and Native peoples traditions challenge western contemporary human rights thinking by offering alternative interpretations to contractualistic visions of social engagement.
 Through cases studies we will also examine human rights struggles in local and global contexts and the various ways these concerns are addressed by the religions and the larger society.
 Three short reflection papers and a final research paper will be required.
 [20 max enrollment; PIN code required; Auditors excluded].
 This course is co-taught by Dr. Marianne Farina and PhD student Mary Mee-Yin Yuen, with a Newhall Award.

 Islam